yuxuanzhuang/batter/docs/tutorial/abfe_tutorial.rst

      this can be omitted; BATTER will choose anchors automatically and write the prepared-system selections to each ligand's ``equil/anchors.json``.

-     If you know the interaction that should define the Boresch reference, you can provide one atom.
-BATTER treats that atom as P1 and chooses P2/P3 automatically.
-Prefer the binding-site Cα of a residue associated with a conserved ligand interaction, such as the residue forming a salt bridge.
+     If you provide three atoms, BATTER uses them directly as P1/P2/P3.
+If you provide one atom, BATTER treats it as P1 and chooses P2/P3 automatically.
+     With zero or one receptor anchor, a detected salt bridge can define P1/L1;
+     L2/L3 then prefer ring atoms connected to at least two heavy atoms, followed by other highly connected nonterminal heavy atoms.
+Auto-selected receptor anchors come from stable non-loop Cα atoms and are screened against near-planar Boresch frames.

      Provide three atoms only when you need fully manual geometry.
 In that case, anchors (P1, P2, P3) should avoid loop regions, keep P1–P2 and P2–P3 ≥ 8 Å,